 Set left loop-point: use right mouse button + Shift

 Use the Draw mode tool to place notes in the Piano Roll.
-As you hover your mouse or move a note in the work area, the gray horizontal line helps you see the pitch of the note you're placing:
+As you hover your mouse or move a note in the work area, a gray horizontal line will track the vertical position of your mouse.
+This can help you see the pitch of the note you're placing by allowing you to track back to the Piano Keys.

 Left-click to place a note, or if a chord is selected:

-Place the notes of thew chord with current note as the lower note
+Place the notes of the chord with current note as the root note

 Hover over the right end of the note until a two headed arrow appears, then